 Phillip holds an M.A. in Applied Economics from Johns Hopkins University and an M.B.A. from Elon University.
 He previously worked as an Economic Analyst at ITR Economics, and his responsibilities included analyzing forecasts and writing insights for the business community.
 Phillip’s work at the National Foreign Trade Council and the American Enterprise Institute concentrated on international trade analysis and promotion, in which role he frequently interacted with the policy-making and business communities.

 Amanda Wassel joined EPR in May of 2013 as an intern.
 After graduating from the University of Vermont in May of 2014 with a B.A. in Economics and minors in German and History, she joined EPR full-time as an Economic Research Assistant.
+Amanda was promoted to Research Economist in the Fall of 2015.

 Amanda assists in the creation of project business plans, economic impact studies, and regional center operations business plans for submission to the USCIS’ EB-5 Program.
 Amanda is responsible for the quarterly Business Conditions Survey in partnership with the Vermont Business Roundtable, which surveys approximately 100 of Vermont’s CEOs on the state’s economic climate.